rathod-sahaab/doot-server/README.md

 This will start a development server at `http://localhost:3000`.

 On changes to code in `src` directory the nodemon will restart your server with changes.

+### Experience
+- To access mailer API go to `http://localhost:3000/mailer`
+- To access carrier API go to `http://localhost:3000/carrier`

+This will open a **GraphQL Playground** instance where you can test and perfect your `querys and mutations`.